Last updated: 22 December 2020

 - any limitations of scope that might be applied to the applicant.

-The application will then be referred to a member of the Professional Advisory Committee (the PAC).
-The PAC member will review the application file, from an accreditation system perspective, to ensure the accreditation process followed by the lead assessor and assessment team was objective and appropriate.
+The application will then be referred to all members of the Professional Advisory Committee (the PAC).
+The PAC will review the application file, from an accreditation system perspective, to ensure the accreditation process followed by the lead assessor and assessment team was objective and appropriate.

 The accreditation body will grant accreditation to an applicant when it: